manubot/rootstock/SETUP.md

 Notes on table fields:

-- **Default**: Whether the following SETUP instructions enable the service by default.
+- **Default**: Whether the following uncollapsed setup instructions enable the service by default.
 - **Artifacts**: Manuscript outputs that are saved alongside the CI build logs.
   Both GitHub Actions and AppVeyor upload the rendered manuscript as an artifact for pull request builds.
   However, only AppVeyor comments on pull requests with a download link to the artifacts ([example](https://github.com/manubot/rootstock/pull/262#issuecomment-519944731)).